 Assume that the user is a mobile developer and currently only has one bucket, ram-test-dev, for development, testing, and other functions.
 The user must stop using the primary account to access this bucket.
 This can avoid problems caused by AccessKey and password leaks.
+In the following example, replace AccessKey with your own AccessKey.
 The procedure is as follows:

 Note The service must be activated first if you have never used it before.

-Click Users to go to the User Management page.
+- Click Users to go to the User Management page.

-The page shows that no user is created.
+- The page shows that no user is created.
 Click New User on the upper right corner to create a subaccount with the same OSS access permissions as the primary account.
 Remember to select the Auto generate AccessKey for this user.

-The AccessKey for this account is generated and must be saved for later use.
+- The AccessKey for this account is generated and must be saved for later use.

 - Return to User Managementinterface, which shows the newly created account named ram_test.
 When created, this subaccount does not have any permissions yet.
 Click the Authorize link on the right side and grant this subaccount full access permissions for OSS.